• Skip to primary navigation

 Hand held beaters over a white mixing bowl.

-Add the eggs and milk and beat together
+Add the eggs and milk and continue to beat until combined.

-Egg and milk being added to a bowl of cake batter.
+Egg and milk being added to a bowl of creamed butter and sugar.

 Sifted self-raising flour being added to cake mixture in a bowl.